vapor-ware/synse-sdk/docs/user/basics.rst

 The reading cache itself is updated on an interval (as set via the plugin configuration) by a "reader" goroutine.
-This goroutine iterates through all of the configured Devices and, if they are readable, executes the read handler for that device.
+This goroutine iterates through all of the registered Devices and, if they are readable, executes the read handler for that device.
 The reading cache is updated with the reading returned from that handler.